Changing perspectives for efficient, intelligence-led border control

 The benefits of a single token are numerous:

-At Lyon-Saint Exupéry Airport in France, the single identity token takes the form of a “travel companion” app called MONA that guides users throughout their journey.
-Before their trip, passengers create a single token using the app.
-To do so, they register their flight, then take a picture of their passport and a selfie.
-On the day of their trip, as soon as an identity check is required, facial recognition technology is used.
-No documents are needed—passengers simply show their face throughout the different checkpoints (check-in, security check, boarding).
-Passenger ID is only requested on their first MONA trip.
+At Lyon-Saint Exupéry Airport in France, the single identity token takes the form of a “travel companion” app that guides users throughout their journey.
+Before travelling, passengers can register for the Biometric Experience (BE) proposed by the airport on VINCI AIRPORTS’ MONA app2.
+From the comfort of their homes, travelers register their flight details, then take a photo of their passport and a selfie.
+Once at the airport, passenger ID verification is only required once.
+Subsequently, passengers simply show their face at the various checkpoints (check-in, security, boarding).

 Technology is a key enabler for offering a more secure and pleasant journey to all passengers while easing the tasks of airport and airline personnel as well as immigration and security officers.